 As an example: A “12mg” e-liquid sample is run through the GC-FID for nicotine analysis, the peak area for nicotine shown by the FID is equated to 11.6mg/ml – well within the approved +/-10% tolerance levels for a 12mg e-liquid.
 The sample is logged as a pass and the batch can be approved for sale.

 Testing the nicotine concentration of each batch is a vital part of how we ensure that you can have complete faith in the quality and compliance of our e-liquids.
 It is a part of the process we enact, that allows our customers to pick up any bottle and have absolute faith that it is entirely safe, labelled accurately and 100% TPD compliant.
 It is just one of many actions we take as a part of our dedication to industry best-practice and responsible manufacturing.

 “Nicotine testing is carried out for all batches produced, to ensure their nicotine concentration is always within the set tolerance range before it can be approved for sale and released to consumers.
 It is vital to conduct these tests in order to verify that the nicotine levels stated on our packaging are representative of the e-liquid within.
-Our tolerance levels have been set in accordance with the BSI (British Standards Institute PAS 54115:2015) This allows us to guarantee that our nicotine products are within safe parameters, and that those without nicotine, such as Short-Fill or CBD products do not exceed the maximum concentration of 0.01%w/v.
+Our tolerance levels have been set in accordance with the BSI (British Standards Institute PAS 54115:2015) This allows us to guarantee that our nicotine products are within safe parameters, and that those without nicotine, such as Short-Fill do not exceed the maximum concentration of 0.01%w/v.
 To ensure our continued accuracy in this effort, our analytical equipment is regularly calibrated and our testing methodologies are validated.
 Nicotine analysis forms just one part of the strict quality control process we enforce at NextGEN, to safeguard our consumers and ensure they have a safe and happy vaping journey.”– Lizi Jenkins, Head of Technical and Development, NextGEN360